This post was written by an external contributor. Chinyere Ogwe has researched some of the top beauty careers that you should take a look at.

 One of the most thriving sectors you might be thinking of entering is the beauty industry.
 Estimated to be worth over billions of dollars, it’s a sector that’s continuing to boom and is full of domestic and international opportunities.
 There are plenty of beauty brands that offer opportunities, including one of Debut’s top employers, L’Oreal.

 Some people think that the common job routes in beauty include becoming a makeup artist or a beauty sales consultant.
-While there’s nothing wrong with these roles – which don’t require a specific degree – there are other job options available that you can bear in mind…
+While there’s nothing wrong with these roles – which don’t require a specific degree – there are other graduate job options available that you can bear in mind…

 If you love both beauty and writing, then why not work in a job that combines the two?
 Beauty copywriters specialises in writing ‘copy’ – e.g. blog posts, articles, reports, product descriptions, web content, etc – for marketing and advertising purposes.

 For example; if you work as a beauty copywriter for a skincare brand, you might spend your time writing blog posts and product descriptions to convince the consumer to buy the products and generate sales.
 Even though copywriting is a marketing role, it’s not ‘sales-y’ in the traditional sense.
 It’s all about promoting the product or service in a subtle way.